Kristin Dahl • September 22, 2025

 What Healthcare Professionals Need to Know

-On Sept.
-21, 2025, President Trump issued a H-1B Proclamation that changes the H-1B visa program.
-We know this announcement may feel heavy and uncertain, but please know that WorldWide HealthStaff Solutions (WWHS) is here to support you every step of the way.
+We know these announcements may feel uncertain or concerning, but please know that WorldWide HealthStaff Solutions (WWHS) is here to support you every step of the way.

 What We Know:

-- Current H-1B Holders Are Safe: If your visa was approved before Sept.
-21, nothing changes for you.
+- Current H-1B Holders Are Safe:

 FAQs